dalerlarsen/MiscTraining/JavaScript/JavaScriptUnitTesting/FromQunitSlideShow/myapp-README.txt

-The myapp files were taken from a pretty good online slideshow on QUnit at the following location:
+The myapp files were taken from a pretty good online slide show on QUnit at the following location:

 	http://benalman.com/talks/unit-testing-qunit.html